Appoint an Enduring Guardian the right way with Owen Hodge Lawyers

 - Needs to sign the form confirming that they consent to the appointment.

 - Cannot be a person who provides you with services, i.e. your GP

 What happens if I don’t have an enduring guardian?

 The Guardianship Tribunal is a legal tribunal that makes, amongst other things, appointments of people to look after the interests of those with disabilities aged 16 years and over, and those incapable of making their own decisions.
-If the Tribunal finds no‑one is appropriate to be appointed, it may appoint the Public Guardian who will then manage your affairs.
-If you lose capacity to make your own decisions, and do not have an Enduring Guardian, somebody will need to apply to the Guardianship Tribunal to be appointed your manager.
+If the Tribunal finds no one is appropriate to be appointed, it may appoint the Public Guardian who will then manage your affairs.
+If you lose the capacity to make your own decisions and do not have an Enduring Guardian, somebody will need to apply to the Guardianship Tribunal to be appointed your manager.